I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/compstui/ns-compstui-_propsheetui_info_header.md

 </tr>
 </table>

-`hInst`

-Application-supplied instance handle, which CPSUI uses when loading application resources.

-`hWndParent`

-Handle to the window to be used as the parent of the property sheet.
-By default, CPSUI supplies the window handle that it received for the <i>hWndOwner</i> parameter to <a href="https://msdn.microsoft.com/library/windows/hardware/ff546148">CommonPropertySheetUI</a>, but the application can overwrite that handle with another.

 `pTitle`

 String identifier, representing text to be displayed in the property sheet's title bar.
 This can be a 32-bit pointer to a NULL-terminated string, or it can be a 16-bit string resource identifier with HIWORD set to zero.
 For printer interface DLLs, the string typically contains the printer's name.

+`hWndParent`

+Handle to the window to be used as the parent of the property sheet.
+By default, CPSUI supplies the window handle that it received for the <i>hWndOwner</i> parameter to <a href="https://msdn.microsoft.com/library/windows/hardware/ff546148">CommonPropertySheetUI</a>, but the application can overwrite that handle with another.

+`hInst`

+Application-supplied instance handle, which CPSUI uses when loading application resources.

+`DUMMYUNIONNAME`

 ## Requirements